D-ICE/poem/docs/specifications/documentation/rules_v1.rst

 RULE V1/R0
 ----------

-Freedom to enrich a POEM File
+Freedom to enrich a POEM File with any user data
     * Any Attributes for groups or Variables that are not part of the RULES **MAY** be added for user convenience
     * Any Variables that are not part of the RULES **MAY** be added to groups for user convenience
     * Any subgroup **MAY** be added to groups for user convenience